Here's Our Rant About Lumen Technologies Inc. (LUMN)

-Lumen Technologies Inc. (NYSE:LUMN) went up by 4.13% from its latest closing price compared to the recent 1-year high of $13.93.
+Lumen Technologies Inc. (NYSE:LUMN) went down by -1.51% from its latest closing price compared to the recent 1-year high of $13.93.
+The company’s stock price has collected 0.58% of gains in the last five trading sessions.
 Barron’s reported on 10/05/22 that Lumen on Track for Lowest Close Since 1991 as Analyst Cites Risks to Dividend

 Is It Worth Investing in Lumen Technologies Inc. (NYSE :LUMN) Right Now?

-Lumen Technologies Inc. (NYSE:LUMN) scored a price-to-earnings ratio above its average ratio, recording 2.65 x from its present earnings ratio.
+Lumen Technologies Inc. (NYSE:LUMN) scored a price-to-earnings ratio above its average ratio, recording 2.61 x from its present earnings ratio.
 Plus, the 36-month beta value for LUMN is at 0.98.
-Opinions of the stock are interesting as 2 analysts out of 15 who provided ratings for Lumen Technologies Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 7 rated it as “hold,” and 4 as “sell.”

 Sponsored